-4. Install a new headlight bulb holder assembly by inserting it into the headlight unit and turning it clockwise.
+4. Install a new headlight bulb into the headlight unit by aligning the projection on the bulb with the groove in the headlight unit.

 1. Do not touch the glass part of the bulb.

 Do not touch the glass part of the headlight bulb to keep it free from oil, otherwise the transparency of the glass, the luminosity of the bulb, and the bulb life will be adversely affected.
 Thoroughly clean off any dirt and fingerprints on the headlight bulb using a cloth moistened with alcohol or thinner.